khangpropk123/elasticsearch-analysis-vietnamese/README.md

 # Vietnamese Analysis Plugin for Elasticsearch 9.0.1

-SOME COMMIT MESSAGE TESTING, PLEASE IGNORE!
+SOME COMMIT MESSAGE FOR TESTING, PLEASE IGNORE!

 FORK FROM https://github.com/duydo/elasticsearch-analysis-vietnamese